 - Purchasing a plan at the wrong time

 Insurance companies insist that you purchase your travel insurance plan prior to you leaving your province of residence.
-Make sure both your physical and financial well-being are fully protected at the very start of your trip, buy before you leave.
+To make sure both your physical and financial well-being are fully protected at the very start of your trip, buy before you leave.

 - Not covering the full duration of your travel

 Travel insurance must cover your entire trip – that includes the day you leave to the day of your return.
-If you’d like to leave earlier or extend the duration of your trip, you must contact your insurer before you leave and before your policy expires to inform them of the changes to your travel dates.
+If you’d like to leave earlier or extend the duration of your trip, you must contact your insurer to inform them of the changes to your travel dates.

 - Not reading your contract